scottming/vscode-elixir-test-in-iex/README.md

 ### Run the last command

-This is not a command, every time you run the test, the plugin will cache the command text, and when you back to product code(not test file), whether you `runTestFile` or `runTestFileAtCursor`, you will execute the previous command.
+This is not a command, every time you run the test, the plugin will cache the command text, and when you back to product code(not test file), whether you `runTestFile` or `runTestFileAtCursor`, it will automatically execute the previous command.

 ## Requirements